 That adds up to ~$1,500 in savings!

 Of course, you might not get a room upgrade, because they’re based on available rooms.
 And you may value early check-in and late checkout differently.
-Or have to skip breakfast 1 day because of your schedule.
+Or have to skip breakfast one day because of your schedule.

 Or, you might get an amazing room upgrade worth much more than $100 per night.
-Keep in mind this is just 1 example, and there’s no way to put an exact dollar amount on all the perks.
+Keep in mind this is just one example, and there’s no way to put an exact dollar amount on all the perks.

 And, the hotel’s unique benefit will vary based on which hotel you select.
 Hotels range widely in price, so some are better deals than others.